Humza987/humza987.github.io/README.md

 Welcome to my personal developer portfolio.
 This site showcases my projects, technical skills, and contact information.

-## About Me
-I am a full-stack developer with experience in **serverless architectures, AI integrations, and modern web development**.
-My focus is on building **interactive, production-ready web applications**.

 ## Projects
 Featured projects include:
 - **Mindryx** – AI-generated quiz platform using Next.js, Supabase, and WebLLM.